jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Dunsparrow Beaumont.md

 - [[Varrick]] killed her father; she calls Varrick a vagabond and murderer and appears surprised with how important he is to Cassius

 ## Known Stats
 Can cast illusion spells.
-Possibly a warlock.
+Possibly a warlock or druid.

 Probably could cast resurrection.